This page may be periodically updated with new resources and information.

 In response to the decision from the Southern District of Texas, the Biden administration proposed a formal rule on September 28, 2021, to fortify and protect DACA.
 The rule keeps the current DACA eligibility criteria intact while attempting to envision multiple scenarios for the program’s future depending on actions in the courts: one in which the courts continue to allow recipients to benefit from both deferred action from deportation and authorization for work permits, and another where the courts provide deportation relief but rescind work permits.

 However, if the grant of deferred action is severed from the accompanying work authorization, the proposed rule could create an additional hurdle for recipients by requiring them to apply for each protection separately.
 By making work authorization a separate application process, the rule could potentially undermine recipients’ ability to work and threaten their and their families’ livelihoods and economic stability.
 The strong economic and social gains that DACA has enabled can only be ensured by guaranteeing that recipients are able to access the full protections of the program without new restrictive changes.

 Only Congress can guarantee the permanent protections that will give DACA beneficiaries and their families the security they need to continue building their futures.

-The lists below include the Center for American Progress’ top recent resources on DACA.
+As the fight to protect DACA continues, the list below includes the Center for American Progress’ top resources on DACA:

 This column describes the Trump administration’s legal obligations in the aftermath of the Supreme Court ruling and describes the population of people who should have been permitted to apply for protection at that time.